Get Started with GraalVM Native Image

 -jar

-: Specify the location of the JAR file containing the Java application.
+: Specifies the location of the JAR file containing the Java application.
 (You can also specify the classpath with-cp

-: Specify the name of the output executable file.
+: Specifies the name of the output executable file.

 The full documentation can be found here .